ARM-software/psa-api/doc/fwu/overview/architecture.rst

 Firmware store
 ^^^^^^^^^^^^^^

 The firmware store is the location where firmware images are stored.
-Conceptually the Firmware store is shared between the update service and the bootloader.
+Conceptually the firmware store is shared between the update service and the bootloader.
 Both components share access to the firmware store to manage the firmware update process.

 The |API| presents a separate firmware store for each component.
 Each component's firmware store can have one or more images present.
 The state of the firmware store determines how those images are used, and what is required to proceed with a firmware update.